 Identifying Images and User Interface Elements

-This section explains how to design applications to help satisfy the following Section 508 standards:
+This section explains how to design applications according to the following WCAG 2.0 standards:

 Ensure that all user interface elements have descriptive labels.
 PeopleTools provides the ability to add labels to user interface elements, but it does not automatically insert labels.
 You must add them manually.

 User interface elements include functional images, page controls (such as push buttons and edit boxes), grids, group boxes, and scroll areas.
 Functional images include image buttons and links and images that convey meaningful information, such as status.
 Meaningful labels are vital for people who are blind or visually impaired so that they can understand the meaning of an image through screen readers.
 Image labels also clarify the meaning of images for sighted users, because the labels appear as mouse-over text in some browsers.
 Decorative images, such as invisible spacer files or images that do not serve a functional purpose other than to provide visual interest, should have blank (empty) labels.

 Note: When you assign labels

 to images in PeopleSoft Application Designer, PeopleTools generates

 <ALT> HTML tags) based on the labels at runtime.
 These

 labels are visible to all users as mouse-over text in some browsers,